snhmibby/jurjen.dev/content/blog/hugo.md

 draft: false
 ---

-# Building websites 'without html'
+# Building websites with Markdown instead of Html

 When you write more than a few pages of Html, you quickly get tired of the nonsense.
 Which (among other reasons) is why [Markdown](https://en.wikipedia.org/wiki/Markdown) was build.